hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 **Exercise**

 Given the dispersion plot below, would you have any concerns regarding the fit of your data to the model?

+- If not, what aspects of the plot makes you feel confident about your data?
+- If so, what are your concerns?
+What would you do to address them?

 <p align="center">
 <img src="../img/exercise_dispersion.png" width="600">